mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-25-Service-Account-Governance-Foundation/README.md

 ---

-## Objective
+## Overview

-The objective of this lab is to establish a service account governance foundation within the Monroe Redstone Technology Group Active Directory environment.
+In this lab, I established a service account governance foundation within the Monroe Redstone Technology Group Active Directory environment.

-Service accounts are non-human identities used by systems, applications, services, scripts, or scheduled tasks.
-If these accounts are not documented, reviewed, and controlled, they can become long-term security risks.
+Service accounts are non-human identities used by applications, services, scripts, and scheduled tasks.
+When these accounts are not properly governed, they can become long-term security risks through excessive permissions, unclear ownership, unmanaged credentials, and limited monitoring.

-This lab focuses on creating, documenting, and validating a governed service account using Active Directory Users and Computers.
+This lab focused on creating, documenting, and validating a governed service account using Active Directory Users and Computers.

 ---

 ## Business Problem

-Monroe Redstone Technology Group needs a repeatable process for managing service accounts in Active Directory.
+MRTG needed a repeatable process for creating and managing service accounts in Active Directory.

-Without a governance process, service accounts may have:
+Without a governance standard, service accounts may have:

 - Unclear ownership
-- Poor naming standards
+- Inconsistent naming
+- Undocumented technical purposes
 - Excessive permissions
-- Weak documentation
+- Unmanaged passwords
-- No recurring review schedule
+- No review schedule
+- No documented dependencies
-- No clear business or technical purpose
+- No defined retirement process

-This creates risk because service accounts are often used by systems and automation processes, but may not receive the same review discipline as standard user accounts.
+These weaknesses can result in orphaned accounts, persistent access, audit findings, operational outages, and unauthorized privilege.

+This lab addressed that problem by establishing a basic service account standard covering naming, placement, ownership, purpose, privilege, review frequency, and evidence.

 ---

 ## Lab Summary

-In this lab, I created and documented a governed service account named `svc-audit-review`.
+I created a service account named `svc-audit-review` in the existing Service Accounts OU.

-The account was placed in the existing Service Accounts OU, assigned a clear naming standard, documented with ownership and review information, and validated to ensure it did not have privileged group membership.

-This lab establishes a service account governance foundation that can be expanded in future labs.
+The account followed the MRTG service account naming convention and included a description identifying its owner and quarterly review requirement.

+I reviewed the account configuration and confirmed that it belonged only to the default Domain Users group.
+No privileged group membership was assigned.

+Finally, I validated the account in Active Directory Users and Computers and created a post-lab Hyper-V checkpoint.

+---

+## Objectives

+- Create a pre-lab Hyper-V checkpoint
+- Review the existing Service Accounts OU
+- Create a governed service account
+- Apply a consistent naming standard
+- Document account ownership and review frequency
+- Validate the service account logon name
+- Review password and expiration settings
+- Confirm group membership
+- Verify that no privileged access was assigned
+- Create a service account inventory entry
+- Create a post-lab Hyper-V checkpoint

+---

+## Scope

+### Included

+- Service account naming
+- Dedicated OU placement
+- Ownership documentation
+- Review frequency documentation
+- Account configuration review
+- Group membership review
+- Least-privilege validation
+- Inventory creation
+- Screenshot evidence
+- Hyper-V checkpoints

+### Not Included

+- Application or service integration
+- Scheduled task configuration
+- Group Managed Service Account deployment
+- Automated password rotation
+- Service account activity monitoring
+- Privileged access assignment
+- Logon restriction configuration
+- Production request and approval workflow
+- Credential vault integration
+- Service dependency testing

 ---